nomadflamingo/Hierarchical-DQN-for-CartPole-v1/README.md

-# Hierarchical-DQN-Classic-Control
+# Hierarchical-DQN-for-SUMO-RL
-A repository containing all the code for running Hierarchical-DQN algorithm.
-Currently only 2 gym classic control environments are supported:
+Repository containing code for running Hierarchical-DQN algorithm for SUMO-RL environment (version 1.3.0).
+Also supports 2 gym classic control environments:
 * CartPole-v1
 * MountainCar-v0

 Forked from https://github.com/fedingo/Hierarchical-DQN/, which hasn't been updated for a long time and took some time to figure out all the dependencies and fix some bugs.

-## Dependencies
+## Installation and dependencies
 Includes the .yml file with the needed conda environment. (tested on linux)

 Essencially the most annoying requirements are: